 Where the design community meets.

-Designer @ ashrafali.net Joined about 6 years ago via an invitation from Axel B.
+Designer @ ashrafali.net Joined over 6 years ago via an invitation from Axel B.

 Woah, this is fascinating.
 I'm on the other end of the spectrum!
 I've been in agency world for the last 5 years and not been able to break into Senior role in Product Design.
 I'm also a jack-of-all-trades/generalist in my skillset so I empathize with you!